siqi-feng/DATA200-Project/README.md

 # DATA200-Project
+Term project for DATA200 (Principles and Techniques of Data Science), UC Berkeley

-Code for DATA C200 Graduate Project (Topic 2: Climate and the Environment, Dataset A: General Measurements and Statistics)
+Topic 2: Climate and the Environment, Dataset A: General Measurements and Statistics